-This 33-acre site is located along Glenallan Avenue between Randolph Road and Layhill Road.
-It is currently improved with three-story garden apartments and a nine-story building totaling 625 units with a small stream and forested area.
+This 33-acre site is located along Glenallan Avenue between Randolph and Layhill Roads.
+It is currently improved with three-story garden apartments and a ninestory building totaling 625 units with a small stream and forested area.
 The property shares its northern property line with Saddlebrook Park Police Headquarters along Layhill Road, Saddlebrook Local Park, and a townhouse neighborhood along Randolph Road.

-The existing R-30 and R-20 Zones do not permit retail uses but allow residential redevelopment at up to 17.69 and 26.47 units per acre, respectively, which could produce as many as 751 units (before MPDU bonuses).
-This Plan recommends the CR Zone to encourage mixed-use development of multifamily units in four- to six-story buildings with structured parking and possibly a small amount of retail at the corners of Glenallan and Georgia Avenues and/or Glenallan Avenue and Randolph Road.
-A transition zone of CRN is recommended as a buffer along the property line abutting townhouses to the north.
-A maximum height of 85 feet is proposed to accommodate the current nine-story building on site.

-Redevelopment should maintain the current spatial relationship, with taller structure(s) in the interior of the site.
-In addition to the environmental buffer that should be restored and preserved, the redeveloped site should offer space for outdoor public recreation to provide healthy activities for all ages.
+The existing R-30 and R-20 Zones do not permit retail uses but allow residential redevelopment at up to 17.69 and 26.47 units per acre, respectively, which could produce as many as 751 units (before MPDU bonus).
+This Plan recommends retaining the existing zoning.
+This property may be suitable for future rezoning through a Local Map Amendment to the CR Zone to encourage mixed-use development of multifamily units in fourto six-story buildings with structured parking and allow a small amount of retail.
+If considered appropriate for rezoning in the future, a transition zone of CRN would be appropriate as a buffer along the property line abutting townhouses to the north.
+Redevelopment should provide an east-west road through the property connecting Layhill and Randolph Roads parallel to Glenallan Avenue; maintain the current spatial relationship with taller structures in the interior of the site; restore and preserve the environmental buffer; and offer space for outdoor public recreation.
+Non-residential uses should not be located in the transition zone.